-Jewell was born on a ranch near Broken Bow, Nebraska.
+Lyle was born on a ranch near Broken Bow, Nebraska, on June 24, 1924, the youngest of four sons of Troy Reuben and Stella May Horn Jewell.
 While very young, his family moved to Weeping Water, Nebraska, where he grew up on a dairy farm.
 Following graduation form Shelton Academy, now Platte Valley Academy, in 1943, and service in the army, where he served as an x-ray technician, Jewell attended Union College where he completed a B.S. in music education in 1951.

 While at SA, he was class president all four years and graduated as valedictorian.
 At UC he was president of the choir and served as its student conductor during all four years and worked in the music department as an assistant in voice and choir.
 Jewell completed an M.Mus. in voice and music education at Boston University in 1957 and took additional graduate study at BU, the University of Nebraska, and Loma Linda University.

 Upon graduation from UC, he joined the Faith for Today television program where he sang as a soloist and in the quartet associated with the program.
-Jewell subsequently directed choirs and taught voice at Atlantic Union College (1954-57), UC (1962-65), Pacific Union College (1965-67), and Columbia Union College (1970-74).
+Jewell subsequently directed choirs and taught voice at Atlantic Union College (1954-57), UC (1962-65), Pacific Union College (1965-67), and Columbia Union College, now Washington Adventist University, (1970-74).
 He also taught in the public school system in New York State from 1957-1962.

 From 1967 -1970, he was a soloist with, and manager of the Roger Wagner Chorale, an internationally noted professional choir at that time.
 From 1974 to 1987, he served as an adjunct professor of music in voice and choir at Bemidji State University and taught high school music in the area from 1975 to 1987.